Skip to Main Content

 Radio Systems

-Professional UHF/VHF radio systems provide reliable crew communication.
-Motorola and Kenwood offer long-range handhelds suitable for mountainous terrain.
+Here is how the picture comes together.
+Professional UHF/VHF radio systems give reliable crew communication.
+Motorola and Kenwood give long-range handhelds suitable for mountainous terrain.
 Plan for 2-3 mile range in open areas, significantly less in forests or canyons.
-Include headset options for camera operators and boom operators who need hands-free communication.
-Our production services include radio rental packages pre-programmed for your crew size and location requirements.
+Have headset options for camera operators and boom operators who need hands-free communication.
+Our production services have radio rental packages pre-programmed for your crew size and location needs.

 Satellite Internet

-When you need internet access for dailies review or client approvals, portable satellite internet provides connectivity anywhere.
-Starlink offers the most portable solution with decent speeds for file transfer.
-Traditional satellite modems (Hughes, Viasat) provide more robust connectivity but require larger dishes.
+Here is what we have to work with.
+When you need internet access for dailies review or client approvals, portable satellite internet gives connectivity anywhere.
+Starlink gives the most portable solution with decent speeds for file transfer.
+Traditional satellite modems (Hughes, Viasat) give more robust connectivity but need larger dishes.
 Budget €50-150 per day for satellite internet rental, plus data charges for usage.

 Emergency Communication

+Here is the layout.
 Safety communication must be independent of production systems.
-Personal Locator Beacons (PLBs) and satellite messengers (Garmin inReach, SPOT) provide emergency contact capabilities worldwide.
+Personal Locator Beacons (PLBs) and satellite messengers (Garmin inReach, SPOT) give emergency contact skills worldwide.
 These devices can also send location updates to base camp for routine check-ins.
-When filming in remote areas of Corsica or the Iceland Icelandic highlands and volcanoes, emergency communication isn't optional - it's essential safety equipment.
+When filming in remote areas of Corsica or the Iceland Icelandic highlands and volcanoes, emergency communication isn't optional - it's key safety gear.

 Safety Protocols and Risk Management